 What’s your favorite thing about working with each other?
 What’s the most annoying thing about working with each other?

-Molesso: My favorite thing about working together is that if I tell Chess she did something wrong, I don’t feel bad about it.
+Molesso: My favorite thing about working together is that if I tell Chess he did something wrong, I don’t feel bad about it.
 Because I know he’ll still love me.
-Also, if he ever gets annoyed at me, it doesn’t really hurt my feelings as much as it would if it were someone else, like a friend or regular business partner.
+Also, if he ever gets annoyed with me, it doesn’t really hurt my feelings as much as it would if it were someone else, like a friend or regular business partner.
 I don’t mind criticism from Chess because I know he has the best intentions when giving feedback.
-The most annoying thing is that I wish Chess worked on it full time with me.
+The most annoying thing is that I wish Chess worked on it full-time with me.

 See more Partners in Design: